lethain/staff-eng/src/markdown/guides/engineering-strategy.md

 *   **Stay concrete and specific.** Visions get more useful as they get more specific.
 Generic statements are easy to agree with but don't help reconcile conflicting strategies.
 Be a bit more detailed than you're comfortable with.
 Details in visions are often illustrative rather than declarative, giving a taste of the future's flavor rather than offering a binding commitment.
 *   **Keep it one to two pages long.** The reality is that most people don't read long documents.
 If you write something five or six pages long, readers will start dropping off without finishing it (or will skim it very rapidly without engaging with the details).
 Force yourself to write something compact, and reference extra context by linking to other documents for the subset of folks who want the full details.

 After you finish writing your vision, the first step folks usually take is sharing it widely across the engineering organization.
 There is so much work behind the vision--five design docs for each strategy, five strategies for one vision--it's hard _not_ to get excited when you're done.
-It's easy to get discouraged, then, when the response to your strategy will almost always be a muted one.
+So excited that it's easy to get discouraged, then, when the response to your strategy will almost always be muted.
 There are a few reasons for the muted response.
 First, the core audience for your vision is folks writing strategies, which is a relatively small cohort.
 Second, a great vision is usually so _obvious_ that it bores more than it excites.

 Don't measure vision by the initial excitement it creates.
 Instead, measure it by reading a design document from two years ago and then one from last week; if there's marked improvement, then your vision is good.

-## When and why

-Now that you have a recipe for creating effective strategies and visions, a good follow up question is, "When and why should I actually create them?"
-Strategies are tools of proactive alignment that empower teams to move quickly and with confidence.
-Strategies allow everyone--not just the empowered few--to make quick, confident decisions that might have otherwise cost them a week of discussion.
-Strategies are also the bricks that narrow your many possible futures down enough that it's possible to write a realistic vision.

-When you've rehashed the same discussion three or four times, it's time to write another strategy.
-When the future's too hazy to identify investments worth making, it's time to write another vision.
-If neither of those sound like familiar problems -- move on to other work for now and return later.